kitnil/guix-artwork/website/posts/use-stock-ssh-agent-everywhere.md

 by OpenSSH's `ssh-agent`, so commands like `ssh-add` will wind up communicating with the GNOME Keyring instead of the `ssh-agent` you launched in your `~/.xsession`.
-This is bad because, as previously mentioned, GNOME Keyring version 3.27 and earlier don't support as many uses cases as OpenSSH's `ssh-agent`.
+This is bad because, as previously mentioned, GNOME Keyring version 3.27 or earlier doesn't support as many uses cases as OpenSSH's `ssh-agent`.

 How can we work around this problem?